remember-past/scHi-CSim/README.md

     python convet_adj_to_chr_pos.py -p parameters.txt -f GATC.fends

-GATC.fends is the projection file conveting fragment end(fend) to chromosome(chr) and coordinates(coord), placed in _cell_base_info_ directory. scHiC2 provides scripts and guidelines to generate _adj_ file([https://github.com/tanaylab/schic2](https://github.com/tanaylab/schic2)).
+GATC.fends is the projection file conveting fragment end(fend) to chromosome(chr) and coordinates(coord), placed in _cell_base_info_ directory (Due to the file size limitation of github, the file has been compressed into rar format, you need to decompress it before use). scHiC2 provides scripts and guidelines to generate _adj_ file([https://github.com/tanaylab/schic2](https://github.com/tanaylab/schic2)).
 The website also supplies Hi-C contact maps with processed _adj_ files.

 #### 3.3 Extracting features